KEAdigital/pi-weather-station/README.md

 sudo reboot
 ```

-Run the apt list --installed command to see all modules installed on the Raspberry Pi.
+Run the following command to see all modules installed on the Raspberry Pi.

 ```
 apt list --installed